-Variables used in WIID4 id Identifier country Country or area c3 3-digit country code in ISO 3166-1 alpha-3 format c2 2-digit country code in ISO 3166-1 alpha-2 format year Year.
-Note that when a survey continues for more than a year, the year when it is finished is considered gini_reported Gini coefficient as reported by the source (in most cases based on microdata, in some older observations estimates derive from grouped data) palma Palma ratio - The share of the top ten percent divided by the share of the bottom forty percent ratio_top20bottom20 The share of the top twenty percent divided by the share of the bottom twenty percent bottom40 Bottom forty percent, share of the total q1-q5 Quintile group shares of resource d1-d10 Decile group shares of resource bottom5 and top5 Bottom five and top five percent group shares of resource resource Resource concept resource_detailed Detailed resource concept scale Equivalence scale scale_detailed Detailed equivalence scale sharing_unit Income sharing unit/statistical unit reference_unit Unit of analysis, indicates whether the data has been weighted with a person or a household weight areacovr Area coverage.
-The land area which was included in the original sample surveys etc. areacovr_detailed Detailed area coverage popcovr Population coverage.
-The population covered in the sample surveys in the land area (all, rural, urban etc.) which was included popcovr_detailed Detailed population coverage, including age coverage information in certain cases region_un Regional grouping based on United Nations geoscheme region_un_sub Sub-regional grouping based on United Nations geoscheme region\wb Regional grouping based on World Bank classification eu Current EU member state oecd Current OECD member state incomegroup World Bank classification by country income mean Survey mean given with the same underlying definitions as the Gini coefficient and the share data median Survey median given with the same underlying definitions as the Gini coefficient and the share data currency Currency for the mean and median values.
-If the reference is US\$2011PPP it means that the currency is in 2011 US dollar per month, with purchasing power parity applied on it.
+Variables used in the WIID

+id Identifier

+country Country or area

+c3 3-digit country code in ISO 3166-1 alpha-3 format

+c2 2-digit country code in ISO 3166-1 alpha-2 format

+year Year.
+Note that when a survey continues for more than a year, the year when it is finished is considered

+gini Gini coefficient as reported by the source (in most cases based on microdata, in some older observations estimates derive from grouped data)

+gem1 GE(-1)

+ge0 GE(0), MLD, M-Theil

+ge1 GE(1), T-Theil

+ge2 GE(2), 1⁄2 CV

+a025 Atkinson (0.25)

+a050 Atkinson (0.50)

+a075 Atkinson (0.75)

+a1 Atkinson (1)

+a2 Atkinson (2)

+palma Palma ratio - the share of the top 10% divided by the share of the bottom 40%

+ratio_top20bottom20 The share of the top 20% divided by the share of the bottom 20%

+bottom40 Bottom 40%, share of the total.
+Evolution of this measure over time is one of the indicators of the Sustainable Development Goals.

+q1-q5 Quintile group shares of resource

+d1-d10 Decile group shares of resource

+bottom5 and top5 Bottom five and top 5% group shares of resource

+resource Resource concept

+resource_detailed Detailed resource concept

+scale Equivalence scale

+scale_detailed Detailed equivalence scale

+sharing_unit Income sharing unit/statistical unit

+reference_unit Unit of analysis, indicates whether the data has been weighted with a person or a household weight

+areacovr Area coverage.
+The land area which was included in the original sample surveys etc.

+areacovr_detailed Detailed area coverage

+popcovr

+Population coverage.
+The population covered in the sample surveys in the land area (all, rural, urban etc.) which was included popcovr\detailed region\un region\un\sub

+Detailed population coverage, including age coverage information in certain cases region\wb